core-wg/resource-directory/draft-ietf-core-resource-directory.md

 All the target and anchor references are already in absolute form there, which don't need to be resolved any further.

-Had the simple host registered with a base= parameter (e.g.
+Had the simple host done an equivalent full registration with a base= parameter (e.g.
 `?ep=simple-host1&base=coap+tcp://simple-host1.example.com`), that context would have been used to resolve the relative anchor values instead, giving